What to do about Superannuation when you leave Australia

 Non-residents can continue to make superannuation contributions in Australia.
 While the rules regarding eligibility to make these contributions in Australia apply equally to residents and non-residents bear in mind the following comments.

-As we discuss elsewhere in more detail, from a tax perspective it is absolutely essential that Australian superannuation funds remain resident for tax purposes, or you risk the possibility that gains made within the fund will be fully taxable at the highest tax rate.
+From a tax perspective it is absolutely essential that Australian superannuation funds remain resident for tax purposes, or you risk the possibility that gains made within the fund will be fully taxable at the highest tax rate.

 This means specifically that anyone with a self managed superannuation fund (SMSF) who is proceeding overseas for a period of more than two years (planned to increase to five years) - must obtain professional advice in terms of how to best manage their affairs.
 The choices available may include; replacing yourselves as trustees with personal representatives, moving to what is called a small APRA fund or discontinuing the SMSF and moving the funds into a public offer or retail superannuation fund where residency is not impacted by an individual's move overseas.